insightautos/cordova-gmv-barcode-scanner/README.md

 ###Android

 If you are using this plugin for the Android platform, it is important that you place the following code inside the `config.xml` file in the root of your Cordova project.
-This is a preference that will be utilized by the [`cordova-custom-config`](https://github.com/dpa99c/cordova-custom-config) library so that the theming is provided to Android.
-If you do not do this then the plugin will crash the application.
+This is a preference that will be utilized by the [`cordova-custom-config`](https://github.com/dpa99c/cordova-custom-config) library, which is included as a dependency of the plugin, so that the theming is provided to Android.
+If you do not do this then the plugin will crash the application when initializing a scan..

 ````xml
 <preference name="android-manifest/application/@android:theme" value="@style/Theme.AppCompat" />